j1mk1m/AutoExperiment/README.md

 python process_dataset.py
 ```

+For each repository, it is recommended to create conda environments from the provided yml files.
+Refer to [conda-docs](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) on how to manage conda environments.

-Each sample in the dataset is identified with the "combined_id" ({paper_id}_{function_id}).
+Note: Each sample in the dataset is identified with the "combined_id" ({paper_id}_{function_id}).
 For example, 2205.00048_0 represents a sample where code repository from paper 2205.00048 is used and function 0 is masked out.
 Also, 2205.00048_0,1 represents a sample with functions 0 and 1 masked out.

 ### Running the Agent